ericpopivker/web-api-migrations/README.md

 This changes stripe considers backwards incompatible https://stripe.com/docs/upgrades#what-changes-does-stripe-consider-to-be-backwards-compatible

-There are 3 types of changes that may break the RESP Api contract:
+There are multiple of changes that may break the RESP Api contract:

 * rename request/response field name
 * a change in a request/response field type (string to int)